-- 1 ordinance or resolution that includes a general description of - 2 the personal property, may authorize the conveyance or sale of - 3 that personal property in any manner that they may designate, - 4 with or without advertising the sale. - 5 (Source: P.A.
-97-851, eff.
-7-26-12; 98-463, eff.
-8-16-13.) - 6 Section 15.
-The Park District Code is amended by changing - 7 Section 8-1 as follows: - 8 (70 ILCS 1205/8-1) (from Ch.
+(Source: P.A.
+85-993.)

+Section 10.
+The Park District Code is amended by changing Section 8-1 as follows:

+(70 ILCS 1205/8-1) (from Ch.
 105, par.
+8-1)

-8-1) - 9 Sec.
+Sec.
 8-1.
 General corporate powers.
-Every park district - shall, from the time of its organization, be a body corporate - and politic by the name set forth in the petition for its - 12 organization, the specific name set forth in this Code, or the - 13 name it may adopt under Section 8-9 and shall have and exercise - 14 the following powers: - 15 (a) To adopt a corporate seal and alter the same at - 16 pleasure; to sue and be sued; and to contract in furtherance of - any of its corporate purposes. - 18 (b) (1) To acquire by gift, legacy, grant or purchase, or - by condemnation in the manner provided for the exercise of the - 20 power of eminent domain under the Eminent Domain Act, any and - 21 all real estate, or rights therein necessary for building, - 22 laying out, extending, adorning and maintaining any such parks, - boulevards and driveways, or for effecting any of the powers or - 24 purposes granted under this Code as its board may deem proper, whether such lands be located within or without such district; but no park district, except as provided in paragraph (2) of this subsection, shall have any power of condemnation in the manner provided for the exercise of the power of eminent domain under the Eminent Domain Act or otherwise as to any real estate, lands, riparian rights or estate, or other property situated outside of such district, but shall only have power to acquire the same by gift, legacy, grant or purchase, and such district shall have the same control of and power over lands so acquired without the district as over parks, boulevards and driveways within such district.
+Every park district shall, from the time of its organization, be a body corporate and politic by such name as set forth in the petition for its organization or such name as it may adopt under Section 8-8 hereof and shall have and exercise the following powers:

+(a) To adopt a corporate seal and alter the same at pleasure; to sue and be sued; and to contract in furtherance of any of its corporate purposes.

+(b) (1) To acquire by gift, legacy, grant or purchase, or by condemnation in the manner provided for the exercise of the power of eminent domain under Article VII of the Code of Civil Procedure, approved August 19, 1981, as amended, any and all real estate, or rights therein necessary for building, laying out, extending, adorning and maintaining any such parks, boulevards and driveways, or for effecting any of the powers or purposes granted under this Code as its board may deem proper, whether such lands be located within or without such district; but no park district, except as provided in paragraph (2) of this subsection, shall have any power of condemnation in the manner provided for the exercise of the power of eminent domain under Article VII of the Code of Civil Procedure, approved August 19, 1981, as amended, or otherwise as to any real estate, lands, riparian rights or estate, or other property situated outside of such district, but shall only have power to acquire the same by gift, legacy, grant or purchase, and such district shall have the same control of and power over lands so acquired without the district as over parks, boulevards and driveways within such district.